 Stock Option Plan.
-Options and awards, if granted to the Named Executive Officers, were granted pursuant to terms of our Stock Option Plan.
-In particular, the exercise price for options in each instance was the closing price for our Class A common stock on the Nasdaq Global Select Market on the day of the grant of the option.
-Options or awards, if granted, were granted contemporaneously with the approval of the Compensation Committee, typically early in the year in question or late in the previous year as described above.
+Awards, if granted to the Named Executive Officers, were granted pursuant to terms of our Stock Option Plan.
+Awards, if granted, were granted contemporaneously with the approval of the Compensation Committee, typically early in the year in question or late in the previous year as described above.
 See "Compensation Discussion and Analysis: Elements of Compensation - Incentive Compensation Plan."